prysmaticlabs/documentation/docs/prysm-usage/slasher.md

 ---
 id: slasher
-title: Run a slasher
+title: Running a Slasher
-sidebar_label: Run a slasher
+sidebar_label: Running a slasher
 ---
 This section provides instructions to run slasher to identify and report slashable offenses on the testnet.